NoahHenrikKleinschmidt/qpcr/README.md

 It supports two modes: `"individual"` (default) where filename specifies the file to be opened.
 It returns a dictionary containing the grouped computed values (replciates, or avg, stdev) or `"pairs"`which allows users to load an entire set of samples and normalisers that were previously computed to then be used by `qpcr.Analysis.normalise_pairs`.
 It returns two separate dictionaries each containing the set of sample files it was given by kwargs parameters `samples` and `normalisers`.
 Optionally, names may be additionally assigned to samples and normalisers using `sample_names` and `norm_names` To facilitate working with replicate assays (i.e. same qPCR assay normalised against different normalisers separately), samples / normalisers support only partial naming and need no full filepath to function.
 Like this multiple analysis result with e.g. "HNRNPL NMD" in their name will all be loaded.

 ## Ouput Data
 This package offers great versatility with regard to output formatting.
+Pre-taylored are two possible formats (although more can be costumised):
 ##### Default Format: individual replicate values for each assay
 | GeneX | GeneY | GeneZ |
 | ----- | ----- | ----- |